Comment on page

 Actions and operations can be set at three different levels:

-When at behaviour level all operations are executed regardless of the interaction where the user is located.
+- When at behaviour level all operations are executed regardless of the interaction where the user is located.
 Inside behaviour operation you will add operations that need to be activated everywhere in that specific behavior.
+To access Behaviour level operations, click on the behaviour property icon on the designer toolbar.
+From there you can click on the Add Behaviour Operation button.

-At Bot level you add all operations that need to be triggered wherever the user is interacting.
+- At Bot level you add all operations that need to be triggered wherever the user is interacting.
 Here are usually found NLP and Global Input switches for global questions.
+To access bot level operations, click on the global bot operation icon on the designer toolbar.

 When the user types something as a reply to your chatbot, Xenioo will first execute all of the current interaction actions.
 If no action produce an output for the user, it will scale to check Behaviour operations and eventually scale further to Bot Global Operations.> If the user input triggers something at interaction level, additional Behaviour or Bot Global operations are not evaluated.